 Cargoes included local slate, bobbins, Coniston copper and gunpowder shipped to coastal towns around Britain.

 Unfortunately the arrival of the Furness Railway in the mid-1840s scuppered the canal’s long-term profitability.

 The canal was closed down for good in the early 20th-century.

-Today the canal is no longer a commercial waterway, but still plays a role in the day to day life of the town; the towpath is a popular place to go for a stroll.
+Today the canal still plays a role in the day to day life of the town; the towpath is a popular place to go for a stroll.